The Einstein Relation on Metric Measure Spaces: Further Questions

 \section{Further Questions}

-As we saw in the preceeding chapter, the Einstein relation is an invariant of metric measure spaces.
+As we saw, the Einstein relation is an invariant of metric measure spaces.
 Under H\"older continuous tranformations, its behaviour depends on the Hausdorff and walk dimensions, for both of which we have the same upper bound, but in general different behaviour.
-Besides the open conjecture about Brownian motion on the graph of a fractional Brownian motion, there remains a plethora of further questions to discuss such as (arranged in order of increasing speculativeness):
+The previously presented results, such as the one about Brownian motion on the graph of a fractional Brownian motion, aside there remains a plethora of further questions to discuss such as (arranged in order of increasing speculativeness):

 \textbf{Is there a general lemma providing lower estimates for the walk dimension?} This question is almost self-explanatory, and it aims at a statement that plays a similar role for the walk dimension as the mass-distribution principle does for the Hausdorff dimension.